 Emerson, Lake & Palmer’s third tour, the Get Me A Ladder Tour, is something of an anomaly for the group’s touring work in the 70s.

 Unlike their three previous tours, there was no album released during the tour.
 In fact, there wasn’t even an album ready; while the music of their forthcoming Brain Salad Surgery was being prepared, the album had not yet been recorded.
-In fact, recordings from this tour show that the group workshopped some of their pieces during the tour.
+Recordings from this tour show that the group workshopped some of their pieces during the tour.
 The song which underwent the most dramatic changes night by night was “Still…You Turn Me On”, which showed up during Greg Lake’s solo spot in the middle of “Take a Pebble”.
+Early versions which appear during the tour feature a radically different second half of the song.

 The band was accompanied by Stray Dog, an American band which had been signed to Manticore Records, ELP’s then-recently launched label.
 The band was brand new themselves, so putting them on the tour with ELP no doubt was a great help to them.
 Interestingly, guitarist William Garrett “Snuffy” Walden III of the band would one day work with Lake on his solo albums.
 Later still, he would score The West Wing!